R-equivalence on group schemes: Specialization for --equivalence

 we get that $G(k)/R \to G(K)/R$ is injective. \end{proof}

-\begin{scorollary} Let $(A,m)$ be a complete regular local ring containing a field $k_0$.
+\begin{scorollary} Let $(A,m)$ be a complete regular local ring containing a prime field $k_0$.
 Let $k$ be the residue field of $A$, and let $K$ be the fraction field of $A$.
 Let $\gG$ be a reductive group scheme over $A$.
-Then we have two isomorphisms
+Then the maps $\gG(A) \to \gG(k)$ and $\gG(A) \subset \gG(K)$ induce two isomorphisms